lmorchard/glitch-feeder/README.md

 ## TODO

+- Get a version of this UI that works on my phone
 - Implement actual feed management
 - Periodically purge defunct items and vacuum() to clean DB
 - Accept maxage selection without full refresh